ezequielfn8/RollerCoasterProject/README.md

 # RollerCoasterProject
-Pandas and Matplotlib project, taken from CodeCademy and developed on my Jupiter Notebook
+This is a Pandas and Matplotlib project, taken from CodeCademy and developed on my Jupiter Notebook.